tposney/midi-qol/README.md

 * flags.midi-qol.DR.fire
 * flags.midi-qol.DR.force
 * flags.midi-qol.DR.lightning
+* glags.midi-qol.DR.rwak/mwak/rsak/msak
 * etc
 These flags can be used to grant damage reduction to a character and can be set by active effects and are evaluated after derived fields are calculated, so things like dex.mod etc are available.
 flags.midi-qol.DR.all CUSTOM 3, will give 3 points of damage reduction to all incoming damage.
 Negative DR is not supported (i.e. to increase damage taken).

 flags.midi-qol.superSaver.all/dex/str etc. If a save is required then the saver will take 0.5/0 damage on failed/successful save, compared to the normal 1/0.5.
-Useful for things like rogue's evasion class feature.
+Useful for things like rogue's/monks evasion class feature.

 flags.midi-qol.ignoreNearbyFoes which, when set, means disadvantage from nearby foes (optional rules) will not affect the actor.